Shruti8196/Web-Scrapping-Projects/The_Prestige_Review_Scrapper/README.md

 ## Libraries Used

 1. Beautiful Soup - For getting data out of the webpage.
-2. Selenium - For browser automation, loading/scrolling the reviews until the end of the page.
+2. Selenium - For browser automation, loading/scrolling the reviews till the end is reached.
 4. Pandas - For saving the data into file.

 ## Video Demonstration